-- 1. Course syllabus
+- 1. Course syllabus to hand out

 - 2. Example database demo setup (intro)

-- 3. On Canvas copy of SQL used for it [test run examples on it] also projectable
+- 3. On Canvas copy of SQL used for it [test run examples on it]

+- 4. File containing projectable versions of:

+- a.
+Demo database creation code

-- 4. Projectable showing DBMS between program and data
+- b.
+DBMS between program and data

-- 5. Projectable: Above with user interface added
+- c.
+Above with user interface added

-- 6. Projectable: Figure 1.2 from book
+- d.
+Figure 1.2 from book

-- 7. Design project posted on Canvas
+- 5. Design project posted on Canvas and printed to hand out